Feature #4801

 I agree that Symbols and Strings should cooperate, but altering Symbol#== is not appropriate.
 Perhaps String#+(Symbol) and String#<<(Symbol) should behave as one might expect.

-Updated by wardrop (Tom Wardrop) about 13 years ago
+Updated by wardrop (Tom Wardrop) over 13 years ago

 @Nobuyoshi Nakada, it does seem that my original suggestion for the Hash syntax cannot be implemented due to the String/Symbol incompatibilities, thus how this discussion has panned out is quite natural, though I think it would be better if this discussion continue in another thread.